JIATF 401 Commercial Solutions Opening (CSO)

 Quick Summary

-The Department of the Army's Joint Interagency Task Force (JIATF) 401 has issued a Commercial Solutions Opening (CSO) to rapidly procure advanced Counter-small Unmanned Aircraft Systems (C-sUAS) capabilities.
-Authorized under DFARS Subpart 212-70, this CSO enables streamlined acquisition for JIATF 401 and its interagency partners to enhance operational readiness against UAS threats.
+The Joint Interagency Task Force (JIATF) 401, under the Department of the Army, has issued a Commercial Solutions Opening (CSO) to rapidly procure advanced Counter-small Unmanned Aircraft Systems (C-sUAS) capabilities.
+Authorized by DFARS Subpart 212-70, this CSO aims to streamline acquisition and expedite the delivery of critical technologies to defeat Unmanned Aerial Systems (UAS) threats.
 The CSO is open through December 31, 2028, with potential for extension.

-- AoI 26-001 (CMO-M): Mobile and on-the-move C-sUAS capabilities for border defense and interagency transfer.
+- AoI 26-001 (CMO-M): Mobile and on-the-move C-sUAS capabilities for border defense, special events, and interagency transfer.

 - AoI 26-002 (CMO-FS): Fixed-site C-sUAS capabilities and support for the C-sUAS Marketplace.